Santander

 Athletes

-- Marcos Alonso Imaz (1933–2012), nicknamed Marquitos, was a Spanish footballer, with 272 pro appearances
+- Marcos Alonso Imaz (1933–2012), nicknamed Marquitos, was a Spanish footballer, 272 pro appearances

 - José Pérez Francés (1936–2021), a Spanish former professional road racing cyclist

-- Francisco Javier Aguilar Garcia (1949–2020), a Spanish retired professional footballer with 300 pro appearances
+- Francisco Javier Aguilar Garcia (1949–2020), a Spanish retired professional footballer, 300 pro appearances

 - Seve Ballesteros (1957–2011), a Spanish professional golfer and World No. 1

-- Quique Setién (born 1958), a Spanish retired footballer, with 518 pro appearances, former coach of FC Barcelona
+- Quique Setién (born 1958), a Spanish retired footballer, 518 pro appearances, former coach of FC Barcelona

-- Marcos Alonso Peña (1959–2023), a Spanish retired footballer, and a coach, with 309 pro appearances
+- Marcos Alonso Peña (1959–2023), a Spanish retired footballer, and a coach, 309 pro appearances

 - Iván Helguera (born 1975), a Spanish football player, 326 pro appearances

-- Pedro Munitis (born 1975), a Spanish football player, with 475 pro appearances
+- Pedro Munitis (born 1975), a Spanish football player, 475 pro appearances

 - Iván de la Peña (born 1976), a Spanish football player, 331 pro appearances